cronkitedata/dj/docs/_pages/syllabus.md

 **Grading philosphy**:<br>
-Following all of the instructions and doing all assignments and preparation is "B" work.
-You can improve on this by going beyond what's asked of you: suprise or delight me with your special insight, extraordinary effort, imaginative use of data, or professional level writing or presentation.
+Meeting all of the requirements by following instructions, completing your work on time and preparing for class is "B" work.
+You can improve on this by going beyond what's specifically asked of you: suprise or delight me with your special insight, extraordinary effort, imaginative use of data, or professional level writing or presentation.
 {: .notice--info}